 If an army marches on its stomach, can a cook win the war?
 A dystopian story about food, friendship, loyalty, courage…and what unites us as the world tries to tear us apart.

 It’s 2049.
-In an America torn apart by a long-predicted civil war, Valerie Kipplander—daughter of the assassinated secretary of state—is thrown in jail.
+In a Russian-occupied America torn apart by civil war, Valerie Kipplander—daughter of the assassinated secretary of state—is thrown in jail.
 When the regime discovers this daughter of privilege is also a talented culinary student, she’s forced into service in the kitchen of a Russian general whose troops occupy New York.